 Unit trust: ASB.
 Took RM50k loan when I was 23.
 17 years to go.

 Gold: HelloGold (primary; digital), Maybank Gold Investment Account (secondary; digital) and gold jewellery (not considered investment, but rather sentimental pieces; physical).

 - How to Buy Gold in Malaysia, as an Investment

 - 5 Common Questions About Gold Investment, Answered

 - What You Should Know About Gold Prices In 2008-2018

 - 20+ Interesting Gold Coin and Gold Bar Designs

 My riskier investments:

 Crypto: Bitcoin, Ether, and a few more.
-Divided in a bunch of accounts, including cold wallet and multiple exchange and P2P platforms.
+Divided across a bunch of accounts, including cold wallet and multiple exchange and P2P platforms.
 First bought them from Luno.

 - FAQ: Everything You Should Know about Bitcoin in Malaysia, as a Newbie